 At the very least, a content writing questionnaire should ask about the deadline for when the content is to be delivered.

-Bonus Tip: Depending on the lags and bottlenecks in your workflow, you may want to aim for getting the first draft at least two weeks before publication.
+Aim for getting the first draft at least two weeks before publication.
 Otherwise, you’ll make the copywriting project prone to delays on occasion, when a roadblock gets in the way.

 You can also gauge the same from the fact that all the social media networks which have exploded in popularity in recent years are inclined towards visual content.

-Think about Instagram, YoutTube, TikTok or Pinterest.
-What is the type of content people are sharing, consuming and engaging with the most?
+Think about Instagram, YoutTube, TikTok, or Pinterest.
+What is the type of content people are sharing, consuming, and engaging with the most?
 It’s either images/graphics or motion videos.

 As humans, we are highly visual and easily notice discrepancies in such areas.
 If your images are low quality or irrelevant to your topic and brand, it will turn the readers off.